zacwong2151/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 2b.
-Invalid event id.
+Invalid event index.

     * 2b1.
 System prompts user to input a valid event index.